Suggestion: Watch the 10 minutes video tutorial before reading this article

 Will you just dump the supplier and spend six months developing new samples elsewhere, for the sake of shaving off a few dollars on the unit price?

-No, you won’t, and they know that.
+You won’t, and they know that.

 Negotiate the price before you make any commitments to the supplier, not when you are stuck.